Granular Policies By Users, Groups or Machines

 To use a hybrid authentication scheme:

-- Add your LDAP and NTLM or Kerberos services as described in the following articles:
+- Add your LDAP and NTLM or Kerberos services as described in How to Choose Your Authentication Mechanisms and related articles.

 - Go to the ADVANCED > Proxy page.